-Social considerations
+Social

-The mass transit sector is moderately exposed to social risk given its labor intensive and customer-oriented operations.
+The mass transit sector is moderately exposed to social risks given its labor intensive and customer-oriented operations.
 MBTA in particular is also exposed to affordable housing issues, which could stymie future economic growth in the region, as well as strong collective bargaining units, which can drive spending pressures.
-Massachusetts' population continues to grow, but at rates that lag the US, with 0.5% total growth projected in 2019, compared to 0.6% for the US.
-Massachusetts' population increased by nearly 8% between 2000 and 2016 but that was almost half the US rate of 15%.
+Massachusetts' population continues to grow, but at rates that lag the US.